 The most allergenic of these are wheat, corn, peanuts, and soy.

 Your milk may have a distinctive taste after you eat spicy or garlicky foods.
-Salads, pizzas, and a binge at your local ethnic restaurant introduce baby to these foods.
-Occasionally they may evoke a gastric protest from your baby, causing them to refuse to feed or be colicky.
+For example, pungent salads, pizzas, and ethnic foods can evoke a gastric protest from your baby.
+These foods may result in refusal to feed or be colicky.

-Broccoli, onions, Brussels sprouts, green peppers, cauliflower, cabbage – these vegetables in the raw state can bother babies, but they are less likely to be offensive when cooked.
-Personal breastfeeding experience validates what veteran breastfeeding mothers have known for a long time – gassy foods make gassy babies.
+Broccoli, onions, brussels sprouts, green peppers, cauliflower, cabbage – these vegetables in the raw state can bother babies.
+However, they are less likely to be offensive when cooked.
+Personal breastfeeding experiences validate what veteran breastfeeding mothers have known for a long time – gassy foods make gassy babies.

 Tracking Down Colic-Causing Foods

-From the preceding food possibilities, keep track and list the foods in your diet that are most prone to being colic-causing foods.
+Keep track and list the foods in your diet that are most prone to being colic-causing foods.
 Cow’s milk is the most common culprit in the colic-causing foods list.
-Across from these, list your baby’s upsets, usually fussiness, crying and colicky episodes, bloating, severe constipation or diarrhea, a very gassy baby, unexplained night waking or a red ring around your baby’s anus.
+Across from these, list your baby’s upsets.
+Symptoms may include:

-One by one (or all at once if severe), starting with cow’s milk, eliminate the most suspect colic-causing foods from your diet for 10 to 14 days.
-Observe your baby to see if the symptoms of upset diminish or disappear.
+One by one (or all at once if severe), starting with cow’s milk, eliminate the most suspect colic-causing foods.
+Remove these foods from your diet for 10 to 14 days.
+Observe your baby, see if the symptoms of upset diminish or disappear.
 If they do not, try eliminating a different fuss food.
 If they do disappear, go on to step three.

-If some or all of the troublesome symptoms subside (this may take a week or more to happen), challenge this result by reintroducing the suspicious colic-causing food(s).
+If most of the troublesome symptoms subside (this may take a week or more to happen), challenge the result.
+You can do this by reintroducing the suspicious colic-causing food(s).
 If your baby’s symptoms reappear within 24 hours, temporarily scratch this food off your menu.
-Though mothers are often wise detectives, the reintroduction challenge keeps your more objective.
-Love for your baby and hurting when your baby hurts make you vulnerable to quickly labeling a certain food as the culprit of your baby’s problems, which may unnecessarily deprive you and your baby of a valuable source of nutrients.
-Even if you do pin the problems on a particular food, most babies are only temporarily intolerant of certain colic-causing foods, allowing you to eventually reintroduce your favorite foods.
+Though mothers are often wise detectives, the reintroduction challenge keeps you more objective.
+Hurting, when your baby hurts, makes you vulnerable to quickly label certain foods as the culprit.
+By doing so, this may unnecessarily deprive you and your baby of a valuable source of nutrients.
+Even if you pin the problems on a particular food, most babies are only temporarily intolerant of certain colic-causing foods.
+Therefore allowing you to eventually reintroduce your favorite foods.

 Other Fuss-Food Hints

-While some babies are exquisitely sensitive to drops or crumbs of an offending nutrient, others are bothered only if mother eats or drinks larger quantities of the colic-causing food daily.
-Wheat products and citrus foods are examples of this: Too much may bother the baby, but a small amount may be tolerated.
+Some babies are sensitive to drops or crumbs of an offending nutrient, others are only bothered by larger quantities.
+Wheat products and citrus foods are examples of this.
+Too much may bother the baby, but a small amount may be tolerated.

 If you find yourself eating fewer foods, yet your baby is fussing more, consult a lactation consultant to be sure your breastfeeding technique is not the problem.
-You may also want to consider consulting with a nutritionist to be sure you are consuming a balanced diet, and most important, consult with your baby’s doctor for non-food-related causes of your baby’s colic-causing food problem.
+You may also want to consider consulting with a nutritionist to be sure you are consuming a balanced diet.
+Most importantly, consult with your baby’s doctor for non-food-related causes of your baby’s colic-causing food problem.
 See our Fussy Baby Book (Little, Brown, 1996) for tips on eliminating colic-causing foods and on comforting and coping with unhappy babies.
-For food lovers, let’s dangle a final carrot; Don’t let fear of food restrictions discourage breastfeeding.
+For food lovers, let’s dangle a final carrot; Don’t let the fear of food restrictions discourage breastfeeding.
 Often these intolerant babies also have serious problems with some or all formulas.
 For most breastfeeding pairs, what a mother eats does not upset her baby.